Ban Phung highest terraces.

 Chieu Lau Thi at 2,402 m and multi-day crossings of the Tay Con Linh massif — cold, fog and pre-dawn ridge walking.

-From a single terrace day to a three-day village crossing — each card opens a programme page with pricing, itinerary and enquiry.
+From a single terrace day to a three-day village crossing, each card opens a programme page with pricing, itinerary and enquiry details.
 Not sure which fits?
-Start with the Hoang Su Phi guide.
+Start with the Hoang Su Phi programmes.

 Why Hoang Su Phi's La Chi terrace circuit matters — the Chay valley loop, trail surfaces, and what happens from trailhead to pickup.